 In 2009, Kansas Citians threw away 150 million pounds of perfectly good glass.
 To the dismay of the people at Boulevard Brewing Company, this included some 10 million empty Boulevard bottles – lost forever, buried in local landfills.

+Why was it so hard to recycle glass?
+Because there was no nearby facility to process the glass.
+And why no local processor?
+Because there was almost no local recycling effort.
 The folks at Boulevard finally got tired of being part of the problem.
 So, with the support of local companies and community organizations, they came up with a solution—Ripple Glass.

 It’s a great way to close the loop, protect the environment, support area businesses and even make homes more energy efficient.
-But it only works with your help.
+But, it only works with your help.

 Help us do the right thing.
 Help us give glass a second chance.